Peer Review Process

 - Request clarifications or minor corrections prior to review.

-- Reject the manuscript if it clearly falls short of academic quality standards.
+- Reject the manuscript if it clearly falls short of academic quality standards or lies outside the journal's defined scope.

 2.3 Assignment to Academic Editor

 The Academic Editor evaluates the manuscript's academic merit and appoints at least two independent reviewers with expertise in the relevant field.
-The Academic Editor ensures the review process is conducted fairly, promptly, and in accordance with journal policies.
+The Academic Editor is responsible for overseeing the review process in accordance with journal policies, with the aim of conducting it fairly and promptly.

 2.4 Peer Review and Evaluation